zauni/pngmin/README.md

         ext: '.png',                // use .png as extension for the optimized files
         quality: '65-80',           // output quality should be between 65 and 80 like jpeg quality
         speed: 10,                  // pngquant should be as fast as possible
-        iebug: true                 // optimize image for use in Internet Explorer 6 },
+        iebug: true,                // optimize image for use in Internet Explorer 6
+        nofs: true                  // disable dithering
+      },
       files: [
         {